wpjerrykwok/wpjerrykwok.github.io/docs/_posts/2024-07-25-jekyll-what-it-is-and-how-to-make-it-great-for-portfolios.md

    :37:in `require': cannot load such file -- webrick (LoadError)
    ```

 4. You may find how to solve issues by researching.
-For example, the above webrick issue is [discussed and solved](https://github.com/jekyll/jekyll/issues/8523) by:
+For example, the above webrick issue is [discussed and solved](https://github.com/jekyll/jekyll/issues/8523) by running:

    ```bash
    bundle add webrick